-Apple rumored to be testing new iPhone with 3.95-inch, 1136x640 display [UPDATED]Alex Wagner - Senior News Editor
+Apple rumored to be testing new iPhone with 3.95-inch, 1136x640 display [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 The screen size of the new iPhone has been a hot topic as of late, with several different rumors claiming that Apple will be bumping up the size of the handset's screen from the 3.5-inch measurement that it's used to date.
 Now 9to5 Mac has chimed in with some purported details of its own.
 According to the site, Apple is testing a number of new iPhones, and two of which feature a larger display.
 The models are said to be iPhone 5,1 and iPhone 5,2 and are reportedly in the pre-engineering verification test stage of development, featuring 3.95-inch displays with a resolution of 1136x640.
 The screen is said to be the same width than the 3.5-inch displays that Apple's used to day, but it would be slightly taller than those screens and would feature a 16:9 aspect ratio.

 To put that extra screen real estate to good use, Apple is also said to testing special versions of iOS 6 that are meant for use with these taller screens.
 The OS includes a fifth row of app icons as well as extended app UIs that show more information.
 These new iPhones with larger screens and tweaked versions of iOS 6 reportedly include new, smaller dock connectors, as well.
 The new connector is described as a narrower version of the current 30-pin connector with a size that's between that of a mini-USB and a micro-USB connector.